 CO2Meter has designed and manufactured the only* device that can help fire suppression testers meet the NFPA12 standard for testing.

-This device is in the category of Portable/Handheld CO2 Detectors, the 100% Carbon Dioxide Data Logger.
-This device is designed to precisely measure the carbon dioxide (CO2) gas concentration through a sampling method.
+The 100% Carbon Dioxide Data Logger is designed to precisely measure the carbon dioxide (CO2) gas concentration through a sampling method.
 The data logger will record the CO2 concentration throughout the entire test (sometimes tests last nearly 2 hrs.) providing the operator the ability to retrieve and analyze the data to provide inspectors with a complete report about the systems operational effectiveness.

 Ultimately, the first thing that you need to do to ensure your safety and the safety of others is to be mindful that hazards can and will occur.
 Secondly, its important to be notified of a leak before it gets out of hand, by utilizing the proper detection system like a CO2 Fixed Wall Mount Detector, or Portable Gas Safety Monitor.